kishss/ravenstack-churn/README.md

 In SaaS, keeping a customer is far cheaper than winning a new one, so retention is existential.
 This project asks one business question:

-> Which behaviors during a customer's first weeks predict whether they ultimately churn — and what should the company change about onboarding as a result?
+> Which behaviors during a customer's first weeks predict whether they ultimately churn, and what should the company change about onboarding as a result?

-The goal isn't just to *predict* churn, but to find the **"aha moment"** — an early-behavior threshold the business can act on — and quantify the payoff of moving more customers past it.
+The goal isn't just to *predict* churn, but to find the **"aha moment"**, an early-behavior threshold the business can act on — and quantify the payoff of moving more customers past it.

 ## The data